 Introduction to Exception Handling

 Visual Basic supports both structured and unstructured exception (error) handling.
-By placing exception handling code in your application, you can handle most of the errors users may encounter and enable the application to continue running.
-You can use structured and unstructured error handling to plan for potential errors, preventing them from interfering with the application.
+By placing specific code in your application, you can handle most of the errors users may encounter and enable the application to continue running.
+Structured and unstructured error handling allow you to plan for potential errors, preventing them from interfering with the intended purpose of the application.

 Consider using exception handling in any method that uses operators that may generate an exception, or that calls into or accesses other procedures that may generate an exception.

-If an exception occurs in a method that is not equipped to handle the exception, the exception is propagated back to the calling method, or the previous method.
-If the previous method also has no exception handler, the exception is propagated back to that method's caller, and so on.
+If an exception occurs in a method that is not equipped to handle it, the exception is propagated back to the calling method , or the previous method.
+If the previous method also has no exception handler, the exception is propagated back to that method 's caller, and so on.
 The search for a handler continues up the call stack, which is the series of procedures called within the application.
 If it fails to find a handler for the exception, an error message is displayed and the application is terminated.

 Structured Exception Handling